UCSD-E4E/smartfin-docs/manufacturing_procedures/README.md

 # Smartfin v3 Manufacturing Procedures
 ## Tasks
-Confirm hours of availability for the Martz lab space

-File the outside edges of the mold to dull them

 Obtain bolts for joining the mold pieces

-Obtain brush for appling PVA
+Discuss with Todd/Taylor a preferred location for mixing epoxy, spraying PVA, and releaseing air from pressure pot

 ## Equipment
+Plastic tool for clearing air relief channels

 ## Supplies
-Plastic tool for clearing air relief channels

 ## Procedure
 ### Preparing the Mold